jjatria/AI-FANN/README.md

 If the input is passed as a [List] or [Array], it will be internally converted to its C representation, and the return value will be a [List] object.

+### destroy

+    method destroy returns Nil

+Destroy the internal representation of this dataset.
+This is called automatically by the garbage collector, but can be called manually.

 ## File Input / Output

 ### save